CSC207-UofT/course-project-time/phase2/design_document.md

 process from the client code.
 Proxy would be the most suitable choice here, allowing the client code to remain the same, while getting the `Notification` instance created.

+As part of refactoring of our code (see the section on refactoring), we have used the **factory method** to created factories that are responsible for class creation and managing dependencies between classes.
+In the package `services\servicefactory`, it can be seen that we have `RepositoryFactory`, `ObservableRepositoryFactory`, and `ServicesFactory`.
+Not only does this decouples our code since classes that uses other classes do not need to be exposed to manage the dependencies used by the classes used, but it also allows us to save system resources since it allows us to reuse existing objects.
+As can be since from the implementations of the factories' interfaces, cached instances are returned, instead of creating new ones.
+Moreover, it becomes easy to extend our program as we can create new concrete factories that extend the existing ones, and change the products returns, where the altered products are an extension of what the original factories return.
+An example of the ease of extension can be seen in `NotificationServiceFactory`.
+In phase 2, when we introduced the notification system, we had to have event creation classes that will also create a notification instance (refer to the section on OCP for explanation of why is this so).
+However, the `BasicServiceFactory` did not provide us with the required event creation class.
+Therefore, we created another implementation of `ServicesFactory` that solved the issue.
+This shows how easily extendable our code it, with the help of this chosen design pattern.

 ## Use of GitHub Features